mjbrisebois/js-entity-architect/README.md

 - Modular architecture definitions for supporting multi-DNA GUIs
 - Automatically wrap an Entity's `HoloHash` properties using `@whi/holo-hash`
-- Transform Entity contents based on the type model
 - Detailed error classes for unexpected input